andypiper/my-glitch-in-bio/README.md

 To help you make the site your own we've included some themes.
 In `settings.json` you can choose `glitch` or `gallery`.
 Choose any theme you want, add a new one, or start with one and edit it to make it your own. _If you don't have a valid theme selected, the site will default to the styles outlined in `style.css`._

+* The images you add in `settings.json` as the `img` property for each link will display if you select the `gallery` theme.
+Upload yours in `assets` and copy the link from there if they aren't already online.

 In `index.html` you'll see where the theme is applied to the page at the first comment, which starts with `<!--- THEMES:`.
 We've also included a few `<!--- NEXT STEPS: ` comments in the HTML that show things like adding a bio paragraph or embedding a YouTube video. **For more HTML learning try out [Hello Website](https://glitch.com/~glitch-hello-website).**

 ___The images in the default settings.json file are from a remix of [Generative Placeholders](https://glitch.com/~generative-placeholders) by [@stefan](https://glitch.com/@stefan).___ 🖼️🪅✨